 The trail wraps back towards the southwest and soon reaches another clearing.
 The view of the San Francisco Peaks was beautiful!
 Upon entering another little grove, a loop began.
 Part of this loop consists of a tiny portion of the Arizona Trail, a trail that leads from the border of Mexico all the way north to Utah!
 This portion of the trail leads through a more open area with some bristlecone pine before looping back into the aspens.

 Once you complete this smaller loop, you can continue east up the Arizona Trail to end up back at the parking lot.
-We chose to go back the way we came heading back north towards the grove we first encountered so that we could spend a little more time among the trees.
+We chose to go back the way we came heading back north towards the grove we first encountered so that we could spend a little more time among the colorful trees.
 We then took the Humphrey’s Peak Trail back to the parking lot.
 See the map below.

 After our walk, we hopped back in the car and headed for Aspen Corner.
 This is a great quick stop if you just want to take a scenic drive up North Snowbowl Road to see the fall colors in Flagstaff.
 There is a large grove of aspens on both sides of the road and a small parking area to stop at if you want to snap some photos.